Year 1

 *Phonics Screening*

 In June the children will undertake the Phonics Screening Check.
 It is a statutory reading check designed to assess if the children have reached the age appropriate standard of decoding by the end of Year 1.
 The check consists of 40 words; 20 nonsense words and 20 real words.
 The words gradually get more difficult; from simple sounds to more complex sounds and longer words.
 Phonics is part of our everyday teaching and learning and the children will have worked on similar activities throughout the school year so this will be familiar to them.
-To support your child at home please practise their sound recognition with them using their little yellow Speed Sounds book which they brought home with them in the Autumn term.
-We know many children keep them in their book bag to take out at home and school to practise.
+To support your child at home please practise their sound recognition with them.
 If you scroll down and click our Phonics icon, you will be able to view and use some activities to support at home.
 Some of these activities will also be shared on Seesaw.

 Year 1 Team